Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 Keep reading to find out everything you need to know about pit bull allergies, and what you can do to help your fur baby.

-Pit Bull Skin Issues
+Pit Bull Skin Conditions

 Believe it or not, your Pit Bull’s allergy symptoms might be from the food they’re eating.
 The animal-based ingredients in dog food (beef, dairy, chicken, lamb, egg, pork, fish, and rabbit) are responsible for over 3 times as many food allergy cases as the plant-based ingredients.
 According to a study on PubMed.gov, after five weeks of their dog patients “starting an elimination diet, more than 80% of patients had achieved a remission of clinical signs of CAFR [Cutaneous Adverse Food Reactions].”

 We love our pets like family and hate to see them uncomfortable.
 The reality is, Pit Bull’s are more susceptible to skin irritations and allergies than some other breeds.
-Fortunately, by keeping an eye on their activity, watching how they react to their diet, bathing them regularly, and giving them a supplement if you think they need extra support, you can go a long way toward helping them live a more comfortable life!
+Fortunately, by keeping an eye on their activity, watching how they react to their diet, bathing them as directed, and giving them a supplement if you think they need extra support, can go a long way toward helping them live a more comfortable life!